Clapham Park: History

-The original Clapham Park Estate was a speculative development by Thomas Cubitt, who bought 229 acre of Bleak Hall Farm in 1825, and marked out plots for building around the new, broad, tree-lined streets of Kings Avenue, Clarence Avenue, Poynders Road and Atkins Road.
+The original Clapham Park Estate was a speculative development by Thomas Cubitt, who bought 229 acre of Bleak Hall Farm in 1825, and marked out plots for building around the new, broad, tree-lined streets of King's Road, Clarence Road, Queen's Road and Atkins Road.
+(The first three have now been renamed Kings Avenue, Clarence Avenue and Poynders Road respectively).
 The estate was planned to consist of large detached houses in Cubitt's characteristic Italianate villa style, with each house set in extensive grounds.
 However, Cubitt's ambitions were never fulfilled, and some plots remained undeveloped at the outbreak of World War I. Cubitt's own residence, Lincoln House, was demolished in 1905, and Rodenhurst Road, a street of large, double-fronted, semi-detached Edwardian houses, was laid out on the site.
 British statesman Arthur Henderson once lived at number 13 and there is a Blue Plaque on the house indicating this.
 With the adoption of Poynders Road as the arterial "South Circular" road, this area is now severed from the area further south by traffic, and the streets south of Poynders Road are not generally referred to as being part of Clapham Park.